Leopold II of Belgium: Exploitation, atrocities, and death toll

 Adam Hochschild devotes a chapter of his 1998 book King Leopold's Ghost to the problem of estimating the death toll.
-He cites several recent lines of investigation, by anthropologist Jan Vansina and others, that examine local sources (police records, religious records, oral traditions, genealogies, personal diaries, and "many others"), which generally agree with the assessment of the 1919 Belgian government commission: roughly half the population perished during the Free State period.
+He cites several recent lines of investigation, by anthropologist Jan Vansina and others, that examine local sources (police records, religious records, oral traditions, genealogies, personal diaries, and "many others"), which generally agree with the assessment of the 1919 Belgian government commission: roughly half the population were killed or died during the Free State period.
 Hochschild points out that since the first official census by the Belgian authorities in 1924 put the population at about 10 million, these various approaches suggest a rough estimate of a population decline by 10 million.

-Smallpox epidemics and sleeping sickness also devastated the disrupted population.
-By 1896, African trypanosomiasis had killed up to 5,000 Africans in the village of Lukolela on the Congo River.
+Smallpox epidemics and sleeping sickness also devastated the deeply traumatised population.
+By 1896, African trypanosomiasis had killed up to 5,000 people in the village of Lukolela on the Congo River.
 The mortality statistics were collected through the efforts of British consul Roger Casement, who found, for example, only 600 survivors of the disease in Lukolela in 1903.
+Economists Sara Lowes and Eduardo Montero found that King Leopold II's coercive labour practices for rubber extraction in the Congo Free State had long-lasting negative impacts.
+Ethnic groups subjected to more intensive rubber exploitation exhibited significantly lower economic development over a century later, driven by disruptions to traditional economic systems and human capital accumulation.
+Their work also examined how colonial co-option of local chiefs during the rubber era may have undermined leader accountability, linking to broader critiques of indirect rule strategies across Africa.
+They conclude that the oppressive policies under Leopold's personal rule led to lasting economic and political underdevelopment in the region.